webrocket/yodachat/README.md

     $ redis-server /etc/redis.conf

 Now copy `.env.sample` file to `.env` and replace its contents with your configuration.
 Place vhost token in appropriate place.
-Load it when you're
-done:

-    $ source .env

-Notice!
-You have to load env file every time you start working with the project, in every terminal tab you have open.
+This file will be loaded automatically when running application and tests.

 Install bundler gem if you don't have it yet and install dependencies: